 I happened to know the then bishop of Byblos and

-passed the Phoenicians, the Romans, the Byzantines, the Crusaders and others,
+passed the Phoenicians, the Romans, the Byzantines,

 a short ride from Byblos.
 Eddeh is a group of agreeable

 hills, dips and valleys, dotted with a number of

 churches, Mar Jerjes the parish church, Mar Elisha

-(Eliseus), Mar Yuhanna, Mar Tadros, Mar
+(Eliseus), Mar Yuhanna, Mar Tadros, Mar Mikhaïl,